-- 1 Examine the circuit record to determine the following: - (a) The type of signaling used - (b) The test access points to be used - (c) The required supervisory signal to establish and hold the transmission path for testing (simulated off-hook condition), if applicable - (d) The transmission levels and impedance at the test access points - (e) Any unique requirements for the particular channel. - 2 Access the channel at a testboard or equivalent test access point. - 3 Provide appropriate supervisory signal to hold the channel for test (ie, simulated off-hook), if applicable. - 4 Connect a tone transmitter (oscillator) to the channel transmit test jack. - 5 Request distant location to connect TMS receiver to the channel receive test access point. - 6 Transmit 1004-Hz tone at the correct level with reference to the TLP shown on the circuit records.
-(See Test Levels in Part 1B.) - 7 Request distant end to measure and record reading. - 8 Transmit 404 Hz and then 2804 Hz at the same level as the 1004-Hz tone. - 9 Have distant end measure and record the level of each tone.

-Requirement: The difference between the 1004 Hz and 404 Hz and between 1004 Hz and 2804 Hz measurements shall be within the required limits in Section 313-120-100.
-If the requirements are met, go to Step 11.
+- 1 Examine the circuit record to determine the following: - (a) The type of signaling used - (b) The test access points to be used - (c) The required supervisory signal to establish and hold the transmission path for testing (simulated off-hook condition), if applicable - (d) The transmission levels and impedance at the test access points - (e) Any unique requirements for the particular channel. - 2 Access the channel at the NI or equivalent test access point. - Provide appropriate supervisory signal to hold the channel for test (ie, simulated off-hook), if applicable. - 4 Connect a tone transmitter (oscillator) to the NI jack or equivalent test access point. - 5 Request distant location to connect TMS receiver to the channel receive test access point. - Transmit 1004 Hz at the correct level with reference to the TLP shown on the circuit records.
+(See Test Levels in Part 1B.) - Request far end to measure and record reading. - 8 Transmit 404 Hz; then 2804 Hz at the same level as the 1004-Hz tone. - 9 Have far end measure and record the level of each tone. - Requirement: The difference between the 1004 Hz and 404 Hz and between 1004 Hz and 2804 Hz measurements shall be within the required limits in Section 313-120-100.
+If the requirements are met, go to Step 11. - If requirement in Step 9 is not met, sectionalize the trouble by repeating Steps 4 through 9 for each section or segment of the channel.

-- 10 If requirement in Step 9 is not met, sectionalize the trouble by repeating Steps 4 through 9 for each section or segment of the channel. - 11 Record and retain the benchmark test measurement (Section 313-110-100) results on all channels.
+STEP PROCEDURE 11 Record and retain the benchmark test measurement (Section 313-110-100) results on all channels.